redis/redis-doc/topics/partitioning.md

 Using Redis replication you will likely be able to do the move with minimal or no downtime for your users:

 * Start empty instances in your new server.
-* Move data configuring these new instances as slaves for your source instances.
+* Move data configuring these new instances as replicas for your source instances.
 * Stop your clients.
 * Update the configuration of the moved instances with the new server IP address.
-* Send the `SLAVEOF NO ONE` command to the slaves in the new server.
+* Send the `REPLICAOF NO ONE` command to the replicas in the new server.
 * Restart your clients with the new updated configuration.
 * Finally shut down the no longer used instances in the old server.